carpentries-incubator/pangenomics/_episodes/06-pangolin.md

 ~~~
 {: .output}

-To obtain a list of the plastic regions (RGPs) for each genome you can use the write module.
+To obtain a file with the list of the plastic regions (RGPs) for each genome you can use the write module.

 ~~~
 $ ppanggolin write -p pangenome.h5 --regions --output rgp